presianbg/DInjector/README.md

 module_name: 'functionpointer'
 arguments:
 description: |
-  Allocates a RW memory region, copies the shellcode into it and executes it like a function.
+  Allocates a memory region, copies the shellcode into it and executes it like a function.
 api:
   - dynamic_invocation:
   - syscalls: